mtholder/reveal/biol-428-systematics-guest-lecture-2017.md

 ### Why is merging taxonomies hard?

   1. Taxonomic names are not identifiers.
-    * A species can have only valid name per classification, but there is no regulation of taxonomy.
+    * A species has 1 valid name per classification, but there can be more than >1 classification.
       * Genus name could differ.
       * Both genus name and epithet can differ.
     * The same name can refer to different taxa governed by different codes.